Bailey Zappe

-Bailey Michael Zappe (/'zæpi/, ZAP-ee) (born April 26, 1999) is an American professional football quarterback for the Cleveland Browns of the National Football League (NFL).
+Bailey Michael Zappe (/'zæpi/, ZAP-ee) (born April 26, 1999) is an American professional football quarterback.
 He played his first three seasons of college football for the Houston Baptist Huskies and used his last year of eligibility with the Western Kentucky Hilltoppers, setting the FBS season records for passing yards and passing touchdowns.
 Zappe was selected in the fourth round of the 2022 NFL draft by the New England Patriots, where he spent his first two seasons alternating as a backup and starter.
-He joined the Browns as a backup in 2024.
+He spent his next two seasons as a backup with the Cleveland Browns.

 Early life

 Zappe grew up in Victoria, Texas, and attended Victoria East High School.
 As a senior, he passed for 3,770 yards and 37 touchdowns, while rushing for 633 yards and scoring 15 touchdowns.
 Zappe was not heavily recruited and committed to play college football at Houston Baptist University, which was his only scholarship offer.
 Victoria East retired Zappe's No. 4 jersey in 2023.